Kittnz/nostalrius_addons/README.md

 One bag to rule them all, and in the darkness bind them.
 Options found in bag window (`b`)

+## OneBank
+OneBag for bank.

 ## Questie
 A standalone Vanilla QuestHelper.
-Can be disabled in world map (`m`)
+Can be disabled in world map (`m`).
+Tracker disabled by yours truly in favour of EQL3.

 ## SmartHeal
 Auto heal rank calculation and auto target healing.
 Click the heal icon button on